What was the Great Game?

 Napoleon in wanting to defeat Britain recognized the importance of India to Britain and became obsessive in wanting to destroy the source of so much of Britain’s wealth.
 In 1898 a large Napoleon army had landed in Alexandria, Egypt, intending to march through Egypt and then on to India via Persia.
 Tipu Sultan of Mysore had been informed of Napoleon’s plans but these plans came to nothing as first Napoleon’s fleet was destroyed by Nelson at the Battle of the Nile in 1898 and then Tipu Sultan was himself defeated by the British and killed in 1799.
 Napoleon has to change his strategy and he concluded a treaty with Persia before concluding a treaty with Tsar Alexander of Russia at Tilsit in 1807 by which Russia and France would together invade India.
 Napoleon’s plan was for 50,000 French troops to march across Persia and Afghanistan and join forces with Alexander’s Cossacks before moving on India.

 This threat to India never materialised as Napoleon and Alexander II fell out and Napoleon was to invade Russia in 1812, an invasion which marked the end of his period of European dominance.
 The possible future threat of an invasion by Russia though was taken seriously by Lord Minto, Governor General of India, who decided to secure the support of the leaders of those territories adjacent to western India, namely Persia, the Punjab, Sind and Afghanistan.
-Emissaries were sent to these leaders -
+Emissaries were sent to these leaders - the first moves in the Great Game.

 At the beginning of this struggle for influence in central Asia, both Britain and Russia knew very little about the people of the region or the land and its climate.
 Much of the ‘Great Game’ was therefore about trying to find out as much as possible about routes through the area and who and which families controlled the land.
 Maps didn’t exist and had to be produced by men travelling in disguise.
 The progress and presence of Russian soldiers had to be monitored and reported and likewise the Russians were intent on knowing what the British were up to.